-However, at Grayson, academic coursework is individually tailored to each student’s advanced abilities.
-Students begin the school year at their measured instructional level, and are grouped together based on measured levels of mastery rather than age alone.
+At Grayson, academic coursework is individually tailored to each student’s advanced abilities.
+Students begin the school year at their measured instructional level and are grouped together based on measured levels of mastery rather than age alone.
 Pre-testing on each new topic they take allows them to work on material they have not yet mastered, so rather than spending time on content they already know, they can move through each unit—or even a year’s worth of curriculum—at their own pace.
 They spend their days with other academically advanced peers, giving students an opportunity to relate to and grow with each other.
 Grayson’s teachers are trained in understanding the social and emotional needs of gifted learners, in addition to the delivery of accelerated curriculum.
 Throughout every day, research-based principles and best practices in gifted education provide the foundation for student success.

 At Grayson, even the youngest students have the opportunity to pursue advanced work with faculty guidance through projects and focused study while also developing important collaboration and leadership skills, including working on teams, communicating effectively, practicing flexible thinking skills, and assessing their own work.